SoftVarE-Group/d-dnnf-reasoner/README.md

 The following examples assume `ddnnife` and `dhone` to be present in the path.
 This could be achieved by modifying `$PATH` on unix system for example.

-Prepossesses the d-DNNF: `berkeleydb_dsharp.nnf` which may need preprocessing because it was created with dsharp (in this case it is necessary) and save the resulting d-DNNF as `berkeleydb_prepo.nnf`.
+Preprocesses the d-DNNF: `berkeleydb_dsharp.nnf` which may need preprocessing because it was created with dsharp (in this case it is necessary) and save the resulting d-DNNF as `berkeleydb_prepo.nnf`.

 ```
 ddnnife -i example_input/berkeleydb_dsharp.nnf --save-ddnnf example_input/berkeleydb_prepo.nnf
 ```

-Compute the cardinality of a feature model for `auto1`.
+Computes the cardinality of a feature model for `auto1`.

 ```
 ddnnife -i example_input/auto1_c2d.nnf count
 ```

-Compute the cardinality of features for `busybox-1.18.0_c2d.nnf` and saves the result as `busybox-features.csv` in the current working directory.
+Computes the cardinality of features for `busybox-1.18.0_c2d.nnf` and saves the result as `busybox-features.csv` in the current working directory.

 ```
 ddnnife -i example_input/busybox-1.18.0_c2d.nnf -o busybox-features.csv count-features
 ```

-Compute the cardinality of features for `auto1` when compiled with d4.
+Computes the cardinality of features for `auto1` when compiled with d4.
 Here we need the `-t` option that allows us to specify the total number of features.
 That information is needed but not contained in d-DNNFs using the d4 standard.
 Furthermore, the parsing takes more time because we have to smooth the d-DNNF.